 Aaron Fa'Aoso made his acting debut in the RAN (Remote Area Nurse) mini-series for which he was nominated for the Graham Kennedy award for most outstanding new talent.
 The former health worker and ex-footballer was born and raised in the tropical city of Cairns by his mother, a career public servant.

-Find "Sharpeye" on DVD, BluRay or on streaming services
+Find "Sharpeye" on DVD or BluRay

 Explore more Aboriginal movies